drinkys1980/graphTool/readme.md

 ## Files that were created/modified in this development:

 * .gitignore
-For not incluiding txt files in the new folders: /public/upload and /public/download
+For not incluiding txt files in the new folders: /public/upload and /public/download.
+The effort is completed with .gitignore files inside these 2 folders.

 * composer.json and composer.lock
 For including the fast charge and recognize of the /app/Complements folder (with the classes and interfaces for the graph tool).